Delicious Sakura Japanese Cuisine: Ultimate Flavor Guide

 Substitution for Unavailable Items

 Certain Japanese ingredients may be hard to source outside Japan.
-For example, if you do not have Japanese vinegar handy, mix apple cider vinegar and a little sugar.
-Sugar and sake are also alternatives if mirin is hard to find.
+For example, if you don’t have Japanese vinegar handy, mix apple cider vinegar with a bit of sugar.
+Sugar and sake are also alternatives if mirin is unavailable.

 Learning and utilizing simple ingredients allows you to cook Japanese food at home, even far from Japan.